philip860/Ansible_EDA_Install_Collection/roles/generate_self_signed_tls_certs_for_awx_server/README.md

 ## Overview

-This Ansible role automates the setup and configuration of SSL certs for Nginx, and associated services to support AWX deployment within a Kubernetes environment.
+This Ansible role automates the setup and configuration of SSL certs for Nginx, and associated services to support EDA deployment within a Kubernetes environment.
 It ensures that SSL certs are set up correctly for Nginx.

 ## Key Functions